 The older British Airways Business Class seats are arranged in the so-called “ying/yang” layout, where the seat next to you faces the opposite direction affording more privacy and space.
-This also means that some seats face backwards which I am not keen on.
-In fact, all the window seats face backwards.
+This also means that some seats face backward, which I am not keen on.
+In fact, all the window seats face backward.

 The older BA seat simply glides flat, so you can get some sleep, but they are quite narrow.
 In the older British Airways Club World seats, you run the risk of being in the middle pair of seats.
 Middle and window seats don’t have direct aisle access, which means that people may need to jump over your feet in the middle of the night.
 Or you need to jump over them to use the bathrooms.

 Conversely, the middle seats in BA Club World are a perfect playground for a pair of children, with the parents sat on either side to keep them in check!